 An employee must be provided reasonable unpaid break time to express breast milk for her child.
 Breaks already provided may fulfill this requirement.
 Employers are not required to provide this time if doing so would seriously disrupt operations.
-The employer must also make reasonable efforts to provide a private area for this purpose, other than a toilet stall (see Minnesota Statutes 181.939).
+The employer must also make reasonable efforts to provide a private area with an electrical outlet for a nursing mother to express her milk, other than a bathroom (see Minnesota Statutes 181.939).

 Do I get time off work for school visits?

 Every employee is entitled to take up to 16 hours unpaid leave a year to attend their children's school conferences, classroom activities, child care or other early childhood program.
 Employees may use vacation time (see Minnesota Statutes 181.9412).

 If you don't see your question answered here or want more information about any of these subjects, contact the Department of Labor and Industry, Labor Standards unit, at firstname.lastname@example.org, (651) 284-5070 or